- Application Available: Applications are accepted fall, winter, and spring terms.

 - Application Decision: The admissions committee meets each term following the Week 4 application deadline to evaluate application materials.
 Applicants will be notified by e-mail of their admission status by the end of Week 6.
 Admission to the major is effective the following term.

 We strongly encourage applications from individuals regardless of race, ethnicity, culture, nationality, gender identity and expression, sexual orientation, socio-economic status, age, ability, religion, veteran status, family status, geographic location, and political beliefs.
 We recognize that affirmative action and equal opportunity begin with the development of professionals who represent a diversity of ideas and cultures.
 We encourage applicants who have demonstrated scholarly ability and who have some experience, either paid or volunteer, in public service.

 Preference is given to applicants who have completed a majority of the university’s core education requirements and have a grade point average of 3.00 or higher, and submit a strong personal statement (additional guidance for the personal statement is listed below).

 Plan to apply for admission in the term prior to achieving junior class standing (or have earned 90–105 credits).
 We'll consider strong applicants who have not yet reached this level on a case-by-case basis.
 You must apply to the major before earning 30 credits in Planning, Public Policy and Management (PPPM) major courses.

 Prior to applying for admission to the major, you must complete the following courses:

-- Economics 201 (Introduction to Economic Analysis: Microeconomics (completed with a grade of P/C- or higher)
+- Economics 201 Introduction to Economic Analysis: Microeconomics (completed with a grade of P/C- or higher)

 - At least one of the following must be passed with a letter grade of C- or higher: